 Naturally, this will need to be handled carefully.
 Your instinct may be to spend more time with the new cat.
-After all, you need to build a bond – your existing pet will surely understand.
-There’s just one problem with that theory.
+After all, you need to build a bond.
 Your existing cat will not understand.

-They’ll become stressed, and feel neglected.
-In some cases, they may even act out in jealousy.
-This could result in destructive behavior or aggression toward the new arrival.
+She’ll feel stressed, neglected, and jealous.
+This could result in destructive behavior or aggression towards the new arrival.
 The other warning signs of jealousy in cats include:

 - Following you around, being particularly affectionate.
-Your cat may also become actively disruptive of any activity that doesn’t involve them.
+Your cat may also become actively disruptive of any activity that doesn’t involve her.

-- Bullying the other cat, such as needlessly blocking their path or muscling into their playtime.
+- Bullying the other cat, such as needlessly blocking her path or muscling into her playtime.

 - Hiding and becoming withdrawn.
 While it’s tempting to say your cat is just sulking, be careful.
-Felines can become depressed, which has dangerous symptoms such as refusing to eat.
+Felines can become depressed.
+This has dangerous symptoms, such as refusing to eat.

-- Acting aggressively toward visitors to the house.
-Your cat is already dealing with one infiltrator; they don’t have the patience for more.
+- Acting aggressively towards visitors to the house.
+Your cat is already dealing with one infiltrator, and doesn’t have the patience/tolerance for anyone else.

-You may get lucky, and find that your cats are happy to share.
+You may find that your cats are happy to share.
 If that’s the case, you’ll have less to worry about.
 You have to remember that this is unlikely, though.
 As cats are so territorial, they’ll probably refuse to use anything that smells like their housemate.